Skip to main content

 Perks and Benefits for the President's Spouse

-While the role of the First Spouse is an unpaid “office of honor,” it comes with several perks and privileges.
-These include residing in the White House, personal security details, and logistical support.
-Over the years, the position has evolved from a purely domestic role within the White House residence to one of significant public influence, accompanied by an increase in support staff and taxpayer dollars.
+While the role of the First Spouse is an unpaid “office of honor,” it comes with several perks and privileges, including residence in the White House, personal security details, and logistical support.
+Over time, the position has evolved from a largely domestic role within the White House to one of significant public visibility and influence, accompanied by an increase in support staff and taxpayer dollars.

 The Evolution of the First Lady’s Role and Budget

 Historically, the role of the First Lady was primarily focused on organizing social events and managing the White House’s internal affairs.
-However, as societal norms evolved, so did the responsibilities and expectations placed on First Ladies.
-In recent decades, First Ladies have often used their platform to champion social causes, engage in diplomatic efforts, and take on a variety of public service initiatives.
+However, as societal norms evolved, so did the responsibilities and expectations associated with the position.
+In recent decades, In addition to representing the president in official events, First Ladies have often used their platform to champion social causes, engage in diplomatic efforts, and take on a variety of public service initiatives.

-On November 2, 1978, President Jimmy Carter signed Public Law 95-570.
-This codified and clarified the authority for hiring staff for the White House Office and the Executive Residence.
+Congress formally recognized this evolution with Public Law 95-570, signed by President Jimmy Carter on November 2, 1978.
+This law codified and clarified the authority for hiring staff for the White House Office and the Executive Residence.
 It also formally authorized assistance and services to the spouse of the President “in connection with assistance provided by such spouse to the President in the discharge of the President’s duties and responsibilities.”
-If the President has no spouse, another family member could be designated by the President to receive the assistance and services.
+If the President has no spouse, the law permits the President to designate another family member to receive the assistance and services.

 Current Budget and Staffing

 The Independent Counsel Reauthorization Act of 1994 requires the President to submit an annual report to Congress each July 1 detailing the names, titles, and salaries of each individual employed in the White House Office.
-The table below lists the number of personnel and the combined salaries of the Office of the First Lady for the annual reports that NTUF has been able to locate.
+Using these reports, NTUF identified personnel assigned to the Office of the First Lady and distinguished between staff whose positions are dedicated exclusively to the office and those who also hold dual roles directly serving the President.
+The table below summarizes the number of dedicated and dual-role personnel, along with their combined salary costs, for each year that data are available.

 First Lady